programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 In addition to the requirements in part 1, you will need to download the [`/models` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2/models) containing the individual jar models, and the [`/textures` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2/textures) with information about them, from this lesson's [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2).
 If you are running the node.js server, stop it with Ctrl + C.

-Put (or replace) the downloaded models and texture folders in the myscene folder (Figure 11-12).
+Put (or replace) the downloaded models and texture folders in the myscene folder (Figures 1-2).
 Keep the index.html and main.css files that you created in part 1.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-01.png" alt="Screenshot of the VSC editor showing a list of glb files in the expanded models folder." caption="Figure 1.
 File structure for part 2 as shown in VSC, with the models folder expanded." %}

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-02.png" alt="Screenshot of the VSC editor showing a list of jpg files in the expanded textures folder." caption="Figure 2.
 File structure for part 2 as shown in VSC, with the textures folder expanded." %}

-In the index.html file from part 1, remove
+In the index.html file from part 1, remove the code that loads the glTF model used in part 1: ie remove

 ```
     	function onLoadMap( gltf ) {